 While you’re there, also check out the blueprint chart.
 This gives you a breakdown of the sections and what percent of the exam they make up – for instance, Cardiology makes up 15% of the Family Medicine EOR exam.
 I wish that I would have spent more time looking at this breakdown, because it would have guided me more on what I should study.
 For example, I would have focused more Clinical Therapies for Cardiology because there were 5 questions on the exam about this!
 And there were only 2 questions on diagnostic studies, which was something I studied more.
-Look at the big topics and try to focus more on study those!
+Look at the big topics and try to focus more on study those.
 Cardiology is a huge portion of the exam, while Hematology only makes up a small portion.
 Because of this, you should spend more time studying Cardiology than Hematology.

 Next I took a practice exam to get a baseline idea of where I was at and what I needed to focus more on.
-There are a couple of great sites out there for making questions, like PAEasy and ExamMaster.
-Check with your school to see if you have free access to any of these kinds of test banks, because they can be pretty pricey!
-I’ve found that PAEasy tends to be a little easier, so I spend more time using ExamMaster as my go-to question bank.
-You can edit what kind of topics you want to cover in the practice exam, and you can also edit the style – whether you want instant knowledge of if you answered correctly or if you want to take it in exam-like conditions.
-At the end, look at the topics you got wrong and see if there are any patterns.
-For instance, at the beginning of my studying for the Family Medicine EOR I got over 90% of the dermatology based questions right, but struggled with the Pulmonary based questions.
+I recommend taking this practice exam at the beginning of your rotation.
+It’s going to give you the best idea of where you stand going into your rotation.
+There are a couple of great sites out there for making questions, like RoshReview, PAEasy and ExamMaster.
+Check with your school to see if you have free access to any of these kinds of test banks, because they can be pretty pricey.
+I’ve found that PAEasy tends to be a little easier, so I spent more time using ExamMaster as my go-to question bank.
+Then, towards the end of the year I discovered Rosh Review and that ended up being my favorite test bank.

 - Disease and definition.
 This is my smallest and least informative column, but I find it really helpful to have the definition of the disease in italics below the name.
 Seeing the two together helps cement it in my mind.